Find Grad Schools

 64 Yearly Graduations

 The 5th most popular school in the country for instructional media majors who are seeking their graduate certificate is George Mason University.
 Each year, around 38,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,510 per year, while in-state graduate students, on average, pay $13,035 per year.
-For the 2020-2021 academic year, 64 graduate certificates were handed out to instructional media majors at GMU.
-About 73% of this group were women, and 20% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,795 per year, while in-state graduate students, on average, pay $13,426 per year.
+During the most recent year for which we have data, 64 people received their graduate certificate in instructional media from GMU.
+About 79% of this group were women, and 43% were students from an underrepresented racial-ethnic group.

 #6